CityOfPhiladelphia/LI_dashboards/README.md

 - (MAN-008) REFUNDS DUE TO DOUBLE PAYMENT	10
 - (MAN-010) INSPECTION FAILURE RATES BY REASON	11

+## Overview
+- Data is ETL'd from Hansen / Eclipse into AWS RDS nightly for each dashboard
+- Data is cached in Redis
+- Dashboards are served by Dash / Flask

 ## Requirements
 - Python 3.6+
 - Pip